auth0/docs/articles/api-auth/tutorials/represent-multiple-apis.md

 # Represent Multiple APIs Using a Single Logical API in Auth0

 If you have multiple distinct API implementations that are all logically a part of the same API, you can simplify your authorization process by representing them with a single logical [API](/apis) in the Auth0 Dashboard.
-Doing this allows you to implement just one authorization flow, while still controlling access to the individual APIs by assigning the appropriate scopes.
+Doing this allows you to implement just one authorization flow, while still controlling access to the individual APIs by assigning the appropriate <dfn data-key="scope">scopes</dfn>.

 This tutorial explains how to use and represent multiple APIs as a single Resource Server in Auth0.
 As a learning tool, we provide a sample application that you can follow along with as you read.